The Crown season 5 release date, cast, trailer, and latest news

 - Queen Elizabeth II - Imelda Staunton

-- Prince Philip – Jonathan Pryce
+- Prince Philip, Duke of Edinburgh - Jonathan Pryce

-- Princess Margaret – Lesley Manville
+- Princess Margaret, Countess of Snowdon - Lesley Manville

-- Princess Diana of Wales – Elizabeth Debicki
+- Diana, Princess of Wales - Elizabeth Debicki

 - Camilla Parker Bowles - Olivia Williams

-Imelda Staunton as Queen Elizabeth (Harry Potter, Flesh and Blood, Downton Abbey)
+Imelda Staunton as Queen Elizabeth II

 Imelda Staunton is the third actress to take on the role of the Queen in The Crown following on from Olivia Colman.
 “I’m absolutely thrilled to confirm Imelda Staunton as Her Majesty The Queen,” The Crown’s creator Peter Morgan told Deadline.
 “Imelda is an astonishing talent and will be a fantastic successor to Claire Foy and Olivia Colman.”